-The Certified Plant Professional (CPP) program was originally developed by the Idaho Nursery & Landscape Association (INLA) and the Montana Nursery & Landscape Associations (MNLA) to improve the professional qualifications of persons employed in the horticultural industry.
+The Certified Plant Professional (CPP) program is a collaboration between the Idaho Nursery & Landscape Association (INLA) and the Montana Nursery & Landscape Associations (MNLA) to improve the professional qualifications of persons employed in the horticultural industry.
 Through this program, certified plant professionals are recognized by the gardening public as well as within the industry.
 Individuals who become certified are designated as “Certified Plant Professionals” within the states of Idaho and Montana.
 Successful CPPs are presented with a certificate and engraved name badge to recognize their accomplishment.
 MNLA also provides press releases to assist CPPs and their employers in getting local recognition.
-Additionally, MNLA has some cash incentives available to members who promote their employees’ involvement in the program through advertising.

 Certified professionals must be knowledgeable in a wide variety of horticultural subjects including plant identification, soils, fertilization, turfgrass management, proper planting techniques, landscape design and more.
 Knowledge of these subjects can be gained through professional experience and study of the MNLA Certification Manual.

-Eligible applicants need to submit a completed application, documentation of nursery employment and the appropriate fees to the MNLA Executive Director by the published deadline.
+Eligible applicants need to submit a completed application, documentation of industry employment and the appropriate fees to the MNLA office by the published deadline.
 MNLA will notify each applicant of the time and location of the exam.
 The certification tests are generally given twice a year, in January at the annual Montana Green Expo and in August or September at the MNLA annual Fall Tour.
 The exam consists of a plant identification test and a written test.
 The exam is based on the Certification Manual and on practical information gained from employment in the industry, and on identification of the correct genus, species, common name, and cultivar (if appropriate) for each plant.
-The ID portion of the exam is based upon plants covered in Choosing Trees and Shrubs for Montana Landscapes, by George Evans and Alan Epps, as well as lists of Montana perennials and woody plants.
-These publications and lists are included in the manual.
-The second portion of the exam is a 200 question written exam of the principles and practices of virtually all aspects of the nursery industry.
+The ID portion of the exam is based upon plants covered in the Tree & Shrub Selection Guide, by Robert E. Gough and Cheryl Moore-Gough, as well as lists of Montana perennials and woody plants.
+These publications and lists are included in the manual; 50 plants from these lists will be used during the plant ID portion of the exam.
+The second portion of the exam is a 200 question written exam of the principles and practices of virtually all aspects of the horticulture industry.
 A passing grade is 75% for both parts of the exam.
 Bring at least two sharpened pencils to take the exam.
 We also recommend that you bring several sheets of scratch paper.